 The Final Word on Live Chat Software

 Live chat software is a powerful tool imperative to every business’ customer experience strategy going into 2019.
-Customers prefer businesses who have live chat features because those businesses are going out of their way to engage customers the second they visit a website or open an app.
+Customers prefer businesses that have live chat features because those businesses are going out of their way to engage customers the second they visit a website or open an app.
 This leads to increased personalization throughout the buyer’s journey, which is what ultimately sets one business apart from another.

 Many businesses look to live chat software because it offers their agents the ability to multitask and reach customers across multiple channels, which can also play an important role in optimizing their omnichannel sales, marketing, and/or support strategies.
 AI is also advancing these communication solutions significantly, making them much more powerful than they ever have been.
 When solutions offer chatbots to businesses, they enable businesses to offer their customers 24/7 support.